ory/oathkeeper/docs/docs/reference/configuration.md

 OPEN AN ISSUE IF YOU WOULD LIKE TO MAKE ADJUSTMENTS HERE AND MAINTAINERS WILL HELP YOU LOCATE THE RIGHT FILE -->

-If file `$HOME/.oathkeeper.yaml` exists, it will be used as a configuration file which supports all configuration settings listed below.

 You can load the config file from another source using the `-c path/to/config.yaml` or `--config path/to/config.yaml` flag:
 `oathkeeper --config path/to/config.yaml`.